 They were sitting around a conference room table, face to face, for the first time.
-On one side were the Brits: with their lilting accents, measured demeanors, and pale complexions, they seemed more like a group of academics than tech entrepreneurs.
-On the other side were the investors from America who had blustered into glum, gray-rinsed Edinburgh from the glitz of West Los Angeles: perfectly coiffed and, as the Brits later marveled to each other, tan — so improbably tan.
+On one side were the Brits: with their lilting accents, measured demeanors, and pale complexions, they could seem more like a group of academics than tech entrepreneurs.
+On the other side were the investors from America who had blustered into glum, gray-rinsed Edinburgh from the glitz of West Los Angeles: perfectly coiffed and, as the Brits later marveled to each other, tan—so improbably tan

-These visitors, partners from the private equity firm Shamrock Capital, looked around at the office space, which was a dreary contrast to the glimmering tech offices in the United States: dimly lit, cluttered, decorated with an incongruous mix of British propaganda posters and a curiously curated collection of American sports paraphernalia.
+These visitors, partners from the private equity firm Shamrock Capital, looked around at the office space, which was a dreary contrast to the glimmering tech offices in the United States: dimly lit, cluttered, decorated with an incongruous mix of British propaganda posters (YOUR RESOLUTION WILL BRING US VICTORY) and a curiously curated collection of American sports paraphernalia.
 They were here because they believed that the Brits’ creation, a startup company called FanDuel, was the key to unlocking the future of sports in America, though when they saw the cheap stickers of NFL team logos slapped on the walls next to outdated posters of players on former teams from forgotten eras, the visitors had second thoughts.
-It was 2014 — what was Brett Favre in a Vikings uniform doing here?
+It was 2014—what was Brett Favre in a Vikings uniform doing here?

-The Shamrock partners, however, were not yet familiar with the fourth founder, the last to take the floor: Lesley's job was to take the money they had raised and turn it into paying customers.
+The Shamrock partners, however, were not yet familiar with the fourth founder, the last to take the floor.
+The job of the chief marketing officer, Lesley, was to take the money they had raised and turn it into paying customers.
 Now, not only was FanDuel a company with tens of thousands of paying customers playing their online game, with millions of dollars of revenue flowing in weekly, but it was also, with a new infusion of capital from the new partners from Shamrock, a startup with over $70 million of investment money bubbling in their tank.

 “This is a make-or-break year for us,” Lesley declared to the room.
 “We’re going to have to be very aggressive.”